heristop/heristop.github.io/src/content/blog/2025-09-10-mcp-design-system-carrefour-marcel.md

 ---
-title: "MCP Design System: How We Connected Our DS to Code Assist"
+title: "How We Connected our Design System to Code Assist with MCP"
 description: "At Carrefour, in the Design System Tech Team, we built an MCP server that enables AI assistants (Claude, GitHub Copilot, Gemini-CLI, etc.) to understand and generate code for our Design System.
 Result: developers can prompt `create a product card with price and rating` and get production-ready Marcel code with the right components, tokens, and patterns."
 pubDate: "2025-09-10"
 conclusion: "👉 Interested in implementing MCP for your Design System?
 The protocol is open source and the community is growing.
 Feel free to reach out with questions!"